zwivhuyandou23/EEE4022S_Multiple_Boilers_On_A_Common_Header/README.md

 # Multiple Boilers on a Common Header

 ## 📖 Project Overview
-This repository contains the final year project of **Zwivhuya Ndou** for the Department of Electrical Engineering, University of Cape Town.
+This repository contains my final year project for the Department of Electrical Engineering, University of Cape Town.
-The project investigates the **modelling and coordinated control of multiple saturated drum boilers connected to a common steam header**.
+The project investigates Multiple boilers on a common header.

 While this configuration is widely used in industry for flexibility and redundancy, it introduces strong dynamic coupling: a change in one boiler’s operation directly affects the header pressure and the other boilers.
-Without proper coordination, this can lead to **uneven load sharing, oscillations, and instability**.
+Without proper coordination, this can lead to uneven load sharing, oscillations, and instability.

 ---

 ## 🎯 Objectives
-- Develop a **dynamic model** of two drum boilers and a common header in MATLAB/Simulink.
+- Develop a dynamic model of two drum boilers and a common header in MATLAB/Simulink.
-- Capture key thermohydraulic phenomena such as **shrink and swell** and **pressure–flow coupling**.
+- Capture key thermohydraulic phenomena such as shrink and swell and pressure–flow coupling.
-- Design and implement a **cascade control architecture** that ensures:
+- Design and implement a cascade control architecture that ensures:
   - Stable header pressure
   - Safe drum water levels
   - Fair load sharing between boilers
 - Validate the control system under different load conditions (100%, 80%, 20%).
-- Demonstrate feasibility for **PLC implementation** using IEC 61131 standards.
+- Demonstrate feasibility for PLC implementation using IEC 61131 standards.

 ---